dmitrii-badretdinov/LDoc-example/README.md

+This repository gives an example how to use LDoc - a Lua documentation tool

 # LDoc installation
 For Windows, install [Lua for Windows][1], then create `ldoc.bat` and add it to PATH.
 The contents of `ldoc.bat` should be the following: